Children’s Minnesota St. Paul hospital earns 2015 Leapfrog Top Hospital Award

 Children’s – St. Paul is one of only 12 pediatric hospitals nationwide to be honored with national distinction for patient care

 ST. PAUL, Minn. – (Dec.
-2, 2015) – The Leapfrog Group has named the Children’s Hospitals and Clinics of Minnesota’s St. Paul hospital to its annual list of top hospitals.
+2, 2015) – The Leapfrog Group has named the Children’s Minnesota’s St. Paul hospital to its annual list of top hospitals.
 Children’s – St. Paul is one of 12 pediatric hospitals in the country honored by The Leapfrog Group for quality and efficiency and the only in the Upper Midwest to earn this distinction.
 This is the seventh time Children’s – St. Paul has been named to this list and the eighth time Children’s Minnesota has been recognized overall.
 This coveted recognition showcases Children’s Minnesota’s commitment to Leapfrog’s vision of providing the safest, highest quality health care for both consumers and purchasers.

-“We are honored to be recognized for our diligence to patient safety,” said Bob Bonar, CEO, Children’s Hospitals and Clinics of Minnesota.
+“We are honored to be recognized for our diligence to patient safety,” said Bob Bonar, CEO, Children’s Minnesota.
 “As health care continues to evolve, patients and families expect more from their care teams.
 Our dedication to reimagining pediatric health care includes thinking differently about how we provide safe and effective care for each and every child.
 The Leapfrog award is a fitting recognition for our team’s commitment to eliminate harm while making the best possible use of all of our resources.”

 Children’s – St. Paul was one of 98 Top Hospitals recognized and selected from hospitals participating in The Leapfrog Group’s annual survey.
 The list includes: